lucagaf/Presentation_SelfClean/README.md

 The goal of the SelfClean is the identify this image as mislabeled.

 ## Outliers
 Outliers are defined as images that are not taken on the campus of HSLU.
-One picture of the "Kapellbrücke" is saved in the Rotkreuz directory.
+These are the outliers in the Rotkreuz subfolder:
 - Rotkreuz_2552.JPG
 - Rotkreuz_9975.JPG
 <p float="left">